itchyny/thumbnail.vim/README.md

-# A thumbnail buffer selector for Vim
+# A thumbnail-style buffer selector for Vim
 ## Usage

     :Thumbnail

-that's all!

 ![thumbnail.vim](https://raw.github.com/itchyny/thumbnail.vim/master/image/image.png)

 ## Concept
-The basic concept is visual vim.
+The basic concept is graphical vim.
 We should not stay still at old-style stage.
 The user interface is largely influenced by the new tab of Google Chrome.